Lynsoo/atlas-outreach-data-tools-framework/README.md

-The second portion of the configuration file specifies which The locations of the individual files that are to be used for the different processes can be set es such:
+The second portion of the configuration file specifies which The locations of the individual files that are to be used for the different processes can be set as such:

 >     Processes = {
 >         # Diboson processes